 The Bank carries out its activities as corporate and retail banking.
 The Bank's corporate services mainly include corporate lending, project finance, trade finance and financial leasing.
-In retail banking, the Bank mainly provides retail lending products such as consumer loans, home equity, mortgages, and vehicle to its customers.
 As a non-deposit taking bank, the Bank borrows funds from financial markets and from its counterparties.